 Especially if you’re using a light font, it’s best to use a more subtle highlight so that you can still read the text behind the highlight.

 Have you had any experience trying JotForm’s Form Designer yet?
-Tell us about your experience or any tips you have!
+Tell us about your form design experience or any tips you have!